-Best Outdoor Security Cameras - Top 3
+5 Best Outdoor Security Cameras

-However, before we do that, we summarise our our winner, runner up and the one that you should probably avoid!
+However, before we do that, let’s summarise our winner, runner up and the one that you should probably avoid!
 Check out the table below.

 As a bonus, it is wireless and has night vision of up to 25m.
-In practice though, we found that it’s only reliable up to about 10m, which is still pretty decent.
+In practice, we found that it’s only reliable up to about 10m, which is still pretty decent.

-Below, you can check out 5 units in total, depending on your price point.
+Below, you can check out five units in total, depending on your price point.
 We’re going to do it by giving our views of the best ones in each price bracket, starting from lowest to highest price bracket.

-Blink Indoor Home Security Camera System
+Blink Home Security

-On the downside, it is a battery powered system, but not everyone might see as this as a downside as it means it’s more portable.
+On the downside, it is a battery-powered system, but not everyone might see as this as a downside as it means it’s more portable.

 ieGeek Security WiFi Outdoor Camera